 “Online creatives, e-invites are the order of the day.
 Ask couples to avoid personal visits and substance contracting.
-Communicate a date for the official wedding ceremony, even if it’s a zoom invite sent through whatsapp or email images.
+Communicate a date for the official wedding ceremony, even if it’s a zoom invite sent through Whatsapp or email images.
 Specify what the flow of the events is, as this is a novel concept for everyone.
-This way everyone will know if some wedding events have been cancelled due to the pandemic. (for instance if Sangeet has been moved to a date in the future),” Vikram Mehta, Founder of Mpire Events, weighs in.
+This way everyone will know if some wedding events have been canceled due to the pandemic. (for instance, if Sangeet has been moved to a date in the future),” Vikram Mehta, Founder of Mpire Events, weighs in.

 Custom Wedding Website